isomerpages/singapore-customs-cms/_businesses/Importing Goods/import-procedures.md

 		  </tbody>
 </table>

-<p>Read more about the prescribed offences and penalties under the [Customs Act and the RIEA](https://www.customs.gov.sg/businesses/acts-and-subsidiary-legislation/overview).</p>
+<br>Read more about the prescribed offences and penalties under the [Customs Act and the RIEA](https://www.customs.gov.sg/businesses/acts-and-subsidiary-legislation/overview).</br>